aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/final-project/index.md

 ### Final Project Presentation (Friday, November 30)

-You should present your project in class on Friday, December 1.
-We start presentations at 10 AM.
+You should present your project in class on Friday, November 30.
+We start presentations at 9:15 AM.
 This might still be work-in-progress if you are combining this with Physical Computing.
 This is ok.
 Just present whatever stage it is at on this day.

 ---

 ### Final Project Documentation (Friday, December 13)

-You should send me documentation of the project via [MyCourses](https://mycourses.aalto.fi/mod/assign/view.php?id=1125442&forceview=1).
+You should send me documentation of the project via [MyCourses (link coming later)]().

 - a .pdf file that shortly explains your project (500–1000 words)
   - If your project is combined with Physical Computing, it's also ok to just submit link to your final project page.